Dot-H/mydbg/README.md

         optional arguments, every argument n must be given in order to put argument n + 1.

-        [PID] is by default the current pid
+        [PID]  is by default the current pid.
+The argument muste be given in base 10.
-        [ADDR] is by default the current address
+        [ADDR] is by default the current address.
+The argument must be given in base 16.